 We want to seek your views on a number of specific issues relating to the design of the routes, along with any suggestions or comments you may have on those issues, or the project in general.
-We have prepared a brief survey for each route, linked from the project webpage, so that you can join in the engagement process.
+We have prepared a brief survey for the proposed A580 route, linked from the project webpage, so that you can join in the consultation process.
+This survey will be available as a paper copy at the in person public consultation which will take place during the six week public consultation period between Friday 13 October 2023 to Monday 27 November 2023.